rachit-j/kasm-multi-server/developers-guide.md

 ### Deploying with a remote database

-In order to deploy with a dedicated remote database that is not managed by ansible you will need to provide endpoint and authentication credentials.
+To deploy with a dedicated remote database that is not managed by Ansible you will need to provide endpoint and authentication credentials.
 To properly init the database superuser credentials along with the credentials the application will use to access it will need to be defined.

-1. First remove the `zone1_db` entry from inventory:
+1. First, remove the `zone1_db` entry from the inventory:

 ```
         #zone1_db: